Big Basin Redwoods State Park

 Note: For more private bathrooms and showers, visit Jay Camp.
 These restrooms have individual rooms and showers for the handicapped.
 They were not visited often because the gate to Jay Camp was locked (not sure how a disabled person would be able access this bathroom facility).

-located just a short walk east of Blooms Creek Campground and is
+Sempervirens Campground is located just a short walk east of Blooms Creek Campground and is

 divided in two areas by Hwy 236.
 The campground contains 31 campsites with a mix of tent-only and RV/standard sites.
 Hot showers and handicapped accessible bathrooms are available.